umlet-mcm/umlet-mcm/docs/parser.md

 ### Configuration

 Represents a model configuration (project) in the MCM program.
 It can contain multiple models.
 When configurations are exported the individual models are merged into a single uxf file.
+It has a name which is unique identifier and can be set by the user.
+By default, it is set to a random UUID.

 ### Model

+Represents a single model in the MCM program.
+It contains a list of nodes and relations.
+It has a UUID which is unique per configuration and a user defined name.

 ### Node

+Any element that is not a relation.
+It has a UUID which is unique per configuration.

 ## Intermediary classes